The Arecibo Observatory is closed.

 Those who are interested in an in-depth look at the reflector and what goes on behind the scenes, an Arecibo Observatory VIP tour is available during certain times of the day.
 A 30 minute guided tour takes visitors to the engineering offices, the control room, and to the edge of the 1,000 feet (305 meters) reflector.

 As one might expect with such a large telescope, some big findings have been made at Arecibo.
 Most notably, the observatory is known for discovering the first planets outside our solar system and measuring the rotation rate of the planet Mercury.
 It was also used by Russell Hulse and Joseph Taylor, of Princeton University, New Jersey, to pinpoint a pair of neutron stars or pulsars.
 The discovery, the first of a pulsar binary, was of immense importance in understanding the gravitational theory and earned the pair the 1993 Nobel Prize for Physics.

 The Arecibo telescope has also played a key role in studying celestial events known as fast radio bursts which are split-second blasts of radio waves that appear in the sky and have traveled billions of light-years across the cosmos.

-Today, the telescope is used in the very important role of guarding our planet against the threat of asteroids.
-Seeking answers to the unknown, the telescope is ready and waiting for the day an intelligent race contacts us.
+The Arecibo Telescope provided an important role of guarding our planet against the threat of asteroids.
+Seeking answers to the unknown, the telescope can no longer help protect our planet from threats or decipher a message the day an intelligent race contacts us.